Wessel-Stam/Wessel-Stam/README.md

 # Hi there, I'm Wessel Stam 👋

 Welcome to my GitHub profile!
-I'm a passionate developer and information security officer who loves building innovative solutions and secure solutions.
+I'm a passionate developer and information security officer who loves building innovative and secure solutions.

 ## 🚀 About Me